programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 output_file('my_first_graph.html')
 ```

 Bokeh recommends that `output_file`, to which we pass a file name, be called at the start of your script, immediately after imports.
 An alternative output function to be aware of is `output_notebook` which is used to show plots in-line in a Jupyter Notebook.
-To learn more about using Jupyter notebooks, see the lesson, [Reproducible Digital Humanities Research with Anaconda, Jupyter, and Python]()!
+To learn more about installing and using Jupyter notebooks, see [Jupyter's documentation](https://jupyter.readthedocs.io/en/latest/).

 ```python
 x = [1, 3, 5, 7]